CARDIOVASCULAR SYSTEM

 - Palpatory method (feeling pulse)

-- Auscultatory method (Korotkoff sounds using stethoscope) – 5 phases
+- Auscultatory method (Korotkoff sounds using a stethoscope) – 5 phases

 - Oscillometric method (NIBP – automated electronic monitors)